Course Recording

 (56:28)

-1. Teacher, a sister I am pastoring loves the world and indulges in the flesh.
-She used to be very lazy and stayed at home doing nothing after retiring.
+- Teacher, a sister I am ministering to is particularly fond of the world and indulges in the flesh.
+She used to be very lazy and stayed at home doing nothing after retirement.
 Later, I encouraged her to go out to work, and now she works as a nanny.
-Although she attends prayers and meetings on time and basically completes her Bible study assignments, she is still very worldly at heart.
-Every time she comes to me with a problem, it reflects her love for the world.
-I have disciplined her many times and told her to adjust her internal logical system through testimonies and stories, but the results are not obvious.
+Although she can attend prayers and meetings in a timely manner, and basically completes her Bible study homework on time, she is still very fond of the world in her bones.
+Every time she has a problem and comes to me, it reflects that she loves the world very much.
+I have disciplined her many times and told her to adjust her internal logical system through testimonies and stories, but the effect is not obvious.
 Is there something wrong with what I am doing?
 Please guide me.
 (Yong Yuan)

 (59:20)